Behavioral Health/Substance Use Disorder (BH/SUD) Integration Technical Assistance (TA) for HRSA-Supported Health Centers

 2:00 p.m. to 3:00 p.m.
 ET

-This interactive eight-session Community of Practice (CoP) will provide school-based health center staff with resources and approaches that can be used in school settings to provide mental health support, train staff, promote wellness, reduce stigma, enhance collaboration with community organizations, promote positive peer relationships, and more.
+This interactive Community of Practice (CoP) will provide school-based health center staff with resources and approaches that can be used in school settings to provide mental health support, train staff, promote wellness, reduce stigma, enhance collaboration with community organizations, promote positive peer relationships, and more.

 This website is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.
 Visit BPHC for more information on the Bureau of Primary Health Care.